memgraph/docs/lab/style-script/reference-guide.md

 }
 ```

-Take a look at the [GSS @GraphStyle.Map directive
+Take a look at the [GSS @ViewStyle.Map directive
-properties](/docs/memgraph-lab/style-script/gss-graphstyle-map-directive) page to see
+properties](/docs/memgraph-lab/style-script/gss-viewstyle-map-directive) page to see
 all styling possibilities.

 ## Built-in functions